Humanities

 Journeying and Encountering

-MLCA students discover fascinating characters in distant times, and places — heroes and villains, kings and saints, warriors and thinkers, artists and inventors.
-Throughout, we work closely with primary source materials and highlight the connection between these encounters and parallel studies in literature, languages, and science.
+MLCA students discover fascinating characters in distant times and places — heroes and villains, kings and saints, warriors and thinkers, artists and inventors.
+Wherever possible, students encounter history through primary sources, reading the words of those who lived it rather than relying solely on later accounts.